ansys/pyfluent/doc/source/user_guide/models.rst

 Settings Objects
 ----------------
-The following examples demonstrate how you can define some models using :ref:`ref_settings`:
+The following examples demonstrate how you can define models using :ref:`ref_settings`:

 Enabling Energy Model
 ~~~~~~~~~~~~~~~~~~~~~